ajohnson388/mobile-development-blogs/builder-pattern.md

-# Builder Pattern
+# Simple Builder Pattern

 ### Intro

-The builder pattern helps stabilize the API for creating an immutable object.
-The API in this case would be the constructor or factory method.
+The builder pattern, a type of creational pattern, is a solution to stabilizing the API for creating an immutable object.
+The API in this case would be a constructor that creates the immutable object.
 If an object is immutable, its parameters must be defined at the point of creation.
-The naive approach would be to create a constructor that accepts and defines all of its initial parameters.
-With simple objects that cannot have default parameters,
+The simple approach is to create a constructor that requires all of its initial parameters in a single method signature, explicitly.
+With simple immutable objects that cannot have default parameters,
     this is the only approach.
 However, consider a complex immutable object that can have default parameters.
-If we were to take the naive approach, the method signature of the constructor would break everytime we add a new optional parameter.
-This can be cumbersome to the client, especially if they could just fall back on a default value.
+If we were to take only simple approach, the method signature of the constructor would break everytime a new optional parameter is added (Since it must be explicitly defined).
+In most cases where there is a candidate default value, the client would not need to update its code, unless it explicitly wants to use the new features.
 The builder class stabilizes the API by wrapping up all of the parameters that can have default values, into a 'Builder' object.

 ### Example: Pizza Builder